5k-mirrors/poe-live-search-manager/README.md

 ### Make instant offers for items listed for trading in Path of Exile without any interruptions to the game

-Written in Ruby, packaged as Windows executable with [OCRA](https://github.com/larsch/ocra/).

 ⚠️ *You are viewing the README of the development version.
 You can find the README of the latest release [here](https://github.com/thisismydesign/poe-sniper/blob/release/README.md).*

 ## How it works